 COVID-19 Updates: We are keeping our staff, clients and their family members safe and healthy.
 Our headquarters offices are closed, however we are 100% operational, available 24/7 over email and phone and we continue to work remotely for all of our current and future claims.
 More FAQs

 Posted on March 25th, 2020

 If infection with coronavirus occurs in people with tuberculosis, their risk of developing serious health complications increases significantly.
 Therefore, tuberculosis patients should follow the necessary protective measures to avoid contracting the new virus.

-At the moment, there are over 54,000 people struggling with coronavirus in the U.S. and the epidemic is spreading extremely fast throughout the country.
-By now, 785 individuals lost their lives to the new virus and the number of deaths is increasing with each passing day.
+At the moment, there are over 3 million people struggling with coronavirus in the U.S. and the pandemic is spreading extremely fast throughout the country.
+By now, more than 134,000 individuals lost their lives to the new virus and the number of deaths is increasing with each passing day.
 While everyone is at risk of contracting the coronavirus, people with underlying lung disease are the most susceptible to develop serious health complications following infection with it, including those who suffer from tuberculosis.